Crimson-Jack/dungeons-and-traps/README.md

 * Support for .tmx and .tsx map files.
   * Custom properties for objects and layers, such as: sprite's speed, read from the map.
 * Player's collisions with: obstacles, items and enemies.
-  * Enemy: Spider with simple "up/down" path.
+  * Enemy: Spider with "up/down" path.
+Movement is configurable: the pause time, when the spider is at the top, can be defined in the motion_schedule tuple, eg. "30, 10, 50" (cycles). (means: wait 30 cycles, move, wait 10 cycle, move, wait 50 cycles, move to the first step).
   * Enemy: Ghost with "wall follower" path.
+* Moving obstacles like stones.
+Moving obstacles affect enemy movement paths.
 * Simple game logic: energy, collectables, win and game over.

 #### Inspirations and interesting links: